 - Fatigue: this is a common symptom of both autoimmune and autoinflammatory conditions, including SS.
 It occurs as a result of the inflammation in the body that these conditions cause.
 Symptoms of fatigue include tiredness and exhaustion (the kind that you can’t ‘shake-off’); poor memory and concentration (‘brain-fog’); limb heaviness (every movement can be a real effort); flu-like symptoms.
 If you are having problems with fatigue, please try to get adequate rest, and don’t be too hard on yourself if you don’t have the energy to do what you normally do.

 Some, but not most people with SS are hypersensitive to skin damage or irritation, and this can sometimes cause new skin lesions to develop.
 This response to skin damage or irritation is known as pathergy.
 Read more here.

 Overexposure to sunlight or ultraviolet (UV) light can sometimes trigger a SS flare-up, but doctors are not always sure why this happens.
 The most important thing is to avoid or minimize the use of sunbeds, protect your skin in the sun, and avoid sunburn!
 Read more here.

 1. Stress: some people with SS feel that their condition gets worse when they are stressed, and during times of stress, steroid medication sometimes need to be restarted or the dosage increased.
 Read more here.

-2. Hormones: some women find that their SS starts to get worse around a week before their period.
-This may be linked to increased progesterone hormone levels.
-As SS can be triggered by pregnancy and the contraceptive pill, a possible hormonal link to SS has been acknowledged.
+2. Hormones: some women find that their SS starts to get worse around a week before their period, and this may be linked to increased progesterone hormone levels.
+As SS can be triggered by both pregnancy and the contraceptive pill, a possible hormonal link to SS has been acknowledged.
 However, further research is needed.

 © 2012-2017 Sweet’s Syndrome UK